Apich-Organization/rssn/README.md

 ### A Note from the Author

-As the primary author, I want to extend my deepest gratitude for your interest in this project.
-Please note that I am a high school student in mainland China with a deep passion for this field.
-Due to my academic commitments, my time is limited, and my responses to issues and pull requests may sometimes be delayed.
-I appreciate your patience and understanding, and I welcome every contribution from the community.
+As the primary author, I extend my deepest gratitude for your interest in this project.

+I am a high school student in mainland China with a profound passion for this field (and a deep interest in high-energy physics theory, my ultimate academic goal).
+Due to my demanding academic commitments, my time is limited, and my responses to issues and pull requests may sometimes be delayed.

+I sincerely appreciate your patience and understanding, and I warmly welcome every contribution from the community.
+I aim to provide regular project updates every Sunday (CST), whenever possible.

 -- Pana Yang